autowarefoundation/autoware.universe/control/pid_longitudinal_controller/README.md

 - Large integral terms may cause unintended behavior by users.
 - Unintended noise may cause the output of the derivative term to be very large.

 Also, the integral term is not accumulated when the vehicle is stopped.
-This is to prevent unintended accumulation of the integral term in cases such as "Autoware assumes that the vehicle is engaged, but an external system has locked the vehicle to start.
+This is to prevent unintended accumulation of the integral term in cases such as Autoware assumes that the vehicle is engaged, but an external system has locked the vehicle to start.
 On the other hand, if the vehicle gets stuck in a depression in the road surface when starting, the vehicle will not start forever, which is currently being addressed by developers.

 At present, PID control is implemented from the viewpoint of trade-off between development/maintenance cost and performance.